We have collected some frequently asked questions and their answers on this site. Please acquaint yourself with these questions and answers.

 Detailed information regarding the types of degrees that are acceptable cannot be given in advance.
 The final assessment of your existing degree and previous studies will be carried out once you have submitted your application - along with the requested documents - but not before.

 In addition, you also need to meet the English language requirements.
-Please see question 9 for further information on the language requirements.
+Please see question "How can I prove my English language skills?" for further information on the language requirements.

 There are no age restrictions.
 Anyone meeting the eligibility requirements can apply.